section-engineering-education/engineering-education/content/articles/static-nextjs-markdown-blog-typescript-mdx-tailwindcss/index.md

 In this tutorial, we built a blog application with Next.js, TypeScript, MDX, and Tailwind CSS and deployed it to Vercel.

-I hope you found the whole stack worth learning.
+I hope you found the entire stack worth learning.

 Happy coding!